Marble The Silver Pothos

-SCINDAPSUS PICTUS CARE GUIDE
+MARBLE THE SCINDAPSUS PICTUS

 Also known as the satin pothos, silver pothos or silver vine.
-The silver pothos is native to Asian rainforests.
+The silver pothos is native to the Asian rainforests.

 LIGHTING